 - Fee schedules for providers delivering inmate medical care - Fiscal year 2017| Fiscal year 2016

-All adult and juvenile correctional health sites are accredited by the National Commission on Correctional Health Care (NCCHC) and are in compliance with the commission's health standards for care delivered in the correctional setting.
+All adult correctional health sites are accredited by the National Commission on Correctional Health Care (NCCHC) and are in compliance with the commission's health standards for care delivered in the correctional setting.
 NCCHC conducts re-accreditation surveys every 3 years.
-NCCHC is one of the leading accrediting firms for prisons.
+NCCHC is one of the leading accrediting agencies for prisons.

 NCCHC's Board of Directors includes representatives from the American Nurses Association, American Medical Association, American Psychiatric Association, American Dental Association, American Pharmacists Association.
 Board members provide input into the correctional health standards utilized by NCCHC.